Namwenyo/hospital_management/README.md

 4. Create doctor availability system

 **To Run the app**
-clone this repository into your machine using
+clone this repository into your machine using this link: **https://github.com/Namwenyo/hospital_management.git**

+ or download the zip file and extract it into your machine.

+ Then run **pip install -r requirements.txt** to install necessary requirements and prepare/create the environment.

+ then run **py app.py**

+ the app will be ready.